dsc-courses/dsc80-2022-sp/tech_support.md

 -   Use a Python console
 -   Run Jupyter notebooks
 -   Use a terminal (e.g. to pull git repos)
--   Develop python code in .py files
+-   Develop Python code in .py files

 ### Git